 There is a log file called log_encode.log in the directory that user tries to render to.
 It can contain information useful to investigation of the issue (sharing files: How to share a file).

 The great majority of issues with onion skin are just user errors, not bugs.
 Nonetheless, you need to find out why it happens and direct the user how to use onion skin properly.

 In case of crash try to determine if the problem is known, if not, instruct user to create a bug report (or create it yourself) with following information:

 What happened, what was being done just before the crash.

 Is it possible to reproduce (repeat)?
 If yes, provide a step-by-step instruction to get the crash.

-Backtrace (crashlog) – the instruction is here: Dr. MinW Debugger, and the debug symbols can be found in the annoucement of the version of Krita that the user has.
+Backtrace (crashlog) – the instruction for Windows is here: Dr. MinGW Debugger, and the debug symbols can be found in the annoucement of the version of Krita that the user has.
 But it could be easier to just point the user to https://download.kde.org/stable/krita.